Circuit Leader – Adrienne Leibowitz – 805-458-2206, email@example.com

-Circuit leaders are needed for these circuits to go forward.
-Stops will need to be verified in advance to make sure they are still viable and that they would be able to handle the group size.
 We don’t know how many places will close down or not re-open due the spread of Covid.
 We do our best find places to park but as of the writing of this, many are telling us to check back closer to the time we will be there.
 We will all need to be flexible in this changing time.

 Note some of these dates and places may change as we go along.
 We will do our best not to change the places that need reservations.

 Lots of hiking, great bike trails, kayaking pristine lakes, wild life all over.
 Visit Jackson Hole, ride the gondolas.

 Gros Ventre (pronounced Gro Vant) Forest Service Campground, 100 Gros Ventre Campground Road, Kelly, WY 83011, (307) 739-3300.
 Effective January 26, 2021, this campground will change to the reservation system with recreation.gov.
 MUST MAKE RESERVATIONS.